CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 #### What is casting?
 What is the difference between up vs downcasting?
 #### Which order should we catch the exceptions?
 Why?
+The order is whatever matches first, gets executed.
+If the first catch matches the exception, it executes, if it doesn't, the next one is tried and on and on until one is matched or none are.
+If the exceptions have parent-child relationship, the catch blocks must be sorted by the most specific exceptions first, then by the most general ones.
+So, when catching exceptions you want to always catch the most specific first and then the most generic (as RuntimeException or Exception).

 ### Object-oriented